wifinigel/WLANPiShark/README.md

  IP address from DHCP).

- If you are using image version 1.5.0 or later of the WLANPi, (you can check by browsing to a WLANPi & checkout the top of the page) then Ethernet over USB functionality is built in to the image.
+ If you are using image version 1.5.0 or later of the WLANPi, (you can check by browsing to a WLANPi & check out the top of the page) then Ethernet over USB functionality is built in to the image.
 This means that you can use USB to both power the WLANPi and also provide an IP connection (no more Ethernet connection required!).
 Note that the